glbala87/ELLA_tool/docs/technical/production.md

 # Production

-::: danger NOTE
+::: danger WARNING
-ELLA should not run on an network with public access, but rather in a walled garden, with restricted external access.
+For proper security, ELLA should usually not be run on a public network, but rather in a walled garden with restricted external access.
 :::

 ::: warning NOTE